 efiling Income Tax

-e-Filing Income Tax Return, TDS return, AIR return and Wealth Tax Return online through this link https://incometaxindiaefiling.gov.in. e-filing your return has obvious advantages like the fact that you won’t have to deal with the hassle of paperwork and waste time sorting through it all.
+e-Filing Income Tax Return, TDS return, AIR return, and Wealth Tax Return can be completed online on https://incometaxindiaefiling.gov.in. e-filing your return has obvious advantages like the fact that you won’t have to deal with the hassle of paperwork and waste time sorting through it all.
 You can simply log on to the secure website and e-file your return.

 This government website also has provisions for you to submit returns, view forms 26AS, outstanding tax demand, CPC refund status, rectification status, ITR – V receipt status, online application tools for PAN and TAN, e-pay your tax and even has a tax calculator.

-Income tax is defined as the tax charged on the annual income earned by a person.
-The amount of tax applicable to you will depend on how much money you earn as income over the course of a financial year.
+Income tax is defined as the tax charged on the annual income earned by an individual.
+The amount of tax that must be paid will depend on how much money you earn as income over the course of a financial year.
 Taxpayers can make their income tax payment, TDS/TCS payment, and Non-TDS/TCS payments online as well.
 All relevant details must be filled by taxpayers in order to make these payments.
 The process to make the payments online is simple and can be completed quickly.

 Income tax for FY 2019-20 is applicable to all residents whose annual income exceeds Rs.2.5 lakh p.a.
 The highest amount of tax an individual could pay is 30% of their income plus cess at 4% if their income is more than Rs.10 lakh p.a.